IBM-Watson/design-guide/language/ui-patterns/documentation/animation/index.md

 - `vertical-align`
 - `word-spacing`

-Great example of all the different properties that can be animated [here.](http://leaverou.github.io/animatable/)
+A great example of all the animatable properties can be seen [here.](http://leaverou.github.io/animatable/)

 ### Single Property Animations

-When animating only a single property one should follow the guidelines below.
+When animating only a single property, you should follow the guidelines below.

 ![Scaling of a box from 0% to 100%](images/motion/examples/Single_Attribute-1.gif)